streamich/nano-css/docs/rule.md

 `rule()` is a wrapper around [`put()`](./put.md) interface; it is a [3<sup>rd</sup> generation](https://github.com/streamich/freestyler/blob/master/docs/en/generations.md#3rd-generation) interface.
-You can find this interface in many other CSS-in-JS libraries, it simply returns a list class names given a css-like object:
+You can find this interface in many other CSS-in-JS libraries, it simply returns a list of class names given a CSS-like object:

 ```js
 const {rule} = nano;